Azure/simdem/README.md

   ./scripts/build.sh Builds the noVNC (browser based) version of the container with the default tag of `rgardler/simdem_novnc:x.y.z`

-  ./scripts/run.sh Runs an instance of the noVNC container with the name `simdem`, after stopping and deleting any existing containers.
-This container uses a volume container called `azure_data` to maintain state for the preferred Azure subscription.
+  ./scripts/run.sh <SCRIPTS_DIR> Runs an instance of the noVNC container with the name `simdem`, after stopping and deleting any existing containers.
+This container uses a volume container called `azure_data` to maintain state for the preferred Azure subscription and creates another called `simdem_novnc_scripts` containing the scripts in the provided `SCRIPTS_DIR` (or `./demo_scripts` if no vlaue provided).

 # Learn more